Skip to main content

 A Revolution Rides the Rails

 The new world that emerged during Hone’s lifetime would not have been possible without the rail-road, the seminal invention of the nineteenth century.
-Until the 1820s sustained land speeds over any great distance were limited to the pace of a brisk walk.
-In 1829, after Andrew Jackson had been elected President, he needed a full month to make his way by coach from Nashville to Washington for his inauguration.
+Until the 1820s, sustained land speeds over any great distance were limited to the pace of a brisk walk.
+In 1829, after Andrew Jackson had been elected president, he needed a full month to make his way by coach from Nashville to Washington for his inauguration.
 Until the age-old problem of overland transportation was solved, the benefits of the Industrial Revolution, which had begun half a century earlier, were limited by the markets the goods could reach.

-Before the late 1820s the only solution was the canal, and many canal projects were undertaken in the new United States.
+Before the late 1820s, the only solution was the canal, and many canal projects were undertaken in the new United States.
 But while canals could move freight and passengers cheaply and in large quantities, they were expensive to build, could not operate in Northern winters, and were extremely restricted as to where they could be placed.

 At the very turn of the nineteenth century, an Englishman named Richard Trevithick designed a practical locomotive around a new type of steam engine, and the railroad was born.
 Many engineering problems had to be solved before the railroad was a practical transportation system; it was only in 1829, the same year as Andrew Jackson’s bone-bruising journey, that an engineer named George Stephenson built the Manchester and Liverpool Railway in England, the first commercially successful steam-powered railroad.

 The early trains were not comfortable in the least.
-In the summer they were extremely hot, and sparks from the wood-burning engines were a constant menace.
+In the summer, they were extremely hot, and sparks from the wood-burning engines were a constant menace.
 Returning from a trip to Montauk, George Templeton Strong, a New York lawyer and, like Philip Hone, the keeper of a remarkable diary, cursed the Long Island Railroad, as would countless millions after him: “Long detention, rain, smoke, dust, cinders, headache again, all sorts of botheration—home at half-past nine and went straight to bed doubting whether I should ever enjoy the blessing of a clean face again....”
 Matters were no better in winter, when Strong complained that the cars “with their sloppy floors, red-hot stoves, and currents of chill air from opened doors and windows, are perilous traps for colds and inflammations.”

 The first coaches were linked together by nothing more complicated than lengths of chain, and the locomotive engineers delighted in trying to topple the stovepipe hats of the male passengers as the cars jerked suddenly into motion one by one.
 Indeed, much of what seems, to us, intrinsic to railroads was developed only later in the century.
 An adequate signaling system had to await the invention of telegraph signaling in 1851.
 Even the train whistle—that haunting, now nearly forgotten leitmotif of the steam age—did not appear before 1837.

-But if the railroads were not comfortable, they were immensely practical from the very start.
-Until the coming of the railroad many people in the vast and undeveloped United States lived a week, even two weeks away from a major city.
+But, if the railroads were not comfortable, they were immensely practical from the very start.
+Until the coming of the railroad, many people in the vast and undeveloped United States lived a week, even two weeks away from a major city.
 For people of modest means a visit to a big city might well be a once-in-a-lifetime event.
 Even the affluent were often trapped by walls of time and distance.
 In the early 1830s what became the Erie Railway was being considered for “the sequestered counties” of New York State.
 Philip Church, a nephew of Alexander Hamilton who had attended Eton and owned more than a hundred thousand acres of the Genesee Valley, was pushing hard for the railroad but had to make an extended, season-long trip to New York City to do it.

 His daughter-in-law wrote to her father that “Mr. Church goes to New York for the winter, endeavoring to make interest for the railroad, which is now a topic of much feeling throughout the country.
 If they get it, it will be indeed annihilating all time and space.
-They talk most seriously of being able to go from Buffalo to New York in twenty-four hours.
+They talk most seriously of being able to go from Buffalo to New York in 24 hours.
 You may smile at this, but I assure you, it’s all true.”

 Because railroads could carry passengers cheaply and quickly, they created traffic where none or little had existed earlier.
 In 1829 few people not elected to the Presidency could have undertaken a trip such as Jackson’s.
-A generation later such a journey was a simple matter of perhaps three days, and people exploited the new mobility to the fullest.
+A generation later, such a journey was a simple matter of perhaps three days, and people exploited the new mobility to the fullest.
 The Charleston and Hamburg Railroad in South Carolina began operations in 1830.
 One of the first in the country, it was on its completion the longest railroad in the world under one management, at 136 miles, and it almost immediately revolutionized travel patterns in the area.
 Travelers between the two South Carolina cities had previously relied on one stagecoach making three trips a week.
-Only five years later the railroad conveyed 15,959 passengers in six months, a fiftyfold increase.
+Only five years later, the railroad conveyed 15,959 passengers in six months, a fiftyfold increase.

 Railroads quickly transformed the areas they reached, for they brought not only a great increase in personal mobility but also an equally vast increase in freight traffic.
 And it was the products of the Industrial Revolution that, more and more, were carried in their freight cars.
 As railroads widened the potential markets for factory goods, they helped lower the price of those goods, and that, of course, further stimulated demand.